About Firepower Management Center High Availability

 User Data Processing During Firepower Management Center Failover

-If the primary Firepower Management Center fails, the Secondary Firepower Management Center propagates to managed devices user-to-IP mappings from the user agent identity source; and propagates SGT mappings from the ISE identity source.
+If the primary Firepower Management Center fails, the Secondary Firepower Management Center propagates to managed devices user-to-IP mappings from the and user agent identity source; and propagates SGT mappings from the ISE identity source.
 Users not yet seen by identity sources are identified as Unknown.

 After the downtime, the Unknown users are re identified and processed according to the rules in your identity policy.